edrex/way-displays/README.md

 # Command Line Configuration

 Manages the server.
-The active configuration may be inspected and modified.
+The active configuration and display state may be inspected, and the configuration modified.

 The active configuration can be written to disk, however any comments and formatting will be lost.